chengqianma/Stereo-Depth-Estimation/README.md

 <img src="doc/estimation.jpg">
 ----

 Notice: Default camera parameters are only set for KITTI 2015.
-Before running the model, make sure that those parameters in `config.py` are correctly matched if another dataset applies.
+Make sure that those parameters in `config.py` are correctly matched if another dataset applies.
 Or, you can set new parameters while invoking APIs.